Bhavesh-Bansode/N100-Financial-Intelligence-Platform/README.md

 # Acknowledgements

-Developed as part of the **Bluestock Fintech Internship Capstone Project**, demonstrating end-to-end financial data engineering, analytics, and dashboard development using modern Python technologies.
+Developed as part of the **Bluestock Fintech Internship Project**, demonstrating end-to-end financial data engineering, analytics, and dashboard development using modern Python technologies.